rich-iannone/DiagrammeR/README.md

 <img src="inst/img/graph_functions_6.png">
 <img src="inst/img/graph_functions_7.png">

-Want to learn more?
-Head over to the [**DiagrammeR Docs**](http://rich-iannone.github.io/DiagrammeR/graphs.html) to see plenty of examples and explanations.

 ## An Example with Data from the **nycflights13** Package

 Using the `flights` dataset from the **nycflights13** **R** package, we can create a graph diagram.
 Here, the green lines show flights that weren't late arriving at their destinations (red indicates those late arrivals).